Minju-nimm/Minju-nimm/README.md

 I majored in Psychology and Data Science.

-I am interested in human behavior research, like sentiment analysis, :satisfied::cry:
+I am interested in human behavior research

 using natural language 👄 and multimodal data. :eyes: